Back to School & Beyond: District-by-district guide to the school year

 CHARLOTTE, N.C.
-(WBTV) - There is controversy over sending students back into the classroom this year and not all school districts in our area are following the same plan.
+(WBTV) - There is controversy over sending students back into the classroom and not all school districts in our area are following the same plan.

-In North Carolina, Gov. Roy Cooper gave districts the choice between two options.
-North Carolina schools reopened in August under “Plan B,” allowing both in-person and remote learning.
+Gov. Roy Cooper gave districts the choice between two options as North Carolina schools reopened in August under “Plan B,” allowing both in-person and remote learning.

 The “Plan B” approach lets students participate in a mix of in-classroom and remote learning.
 This plan involves some students potentially rotating schedules, with some students not coming onto campus at all.
-Schools will also be allowed the option of completely virtual learning, as laid out in North Carolina‘s “Plan C.”
+Schools were allowed the option of completely virtual learning, as laid out in North Carolina‘s “Plan C.”

 Cooper said this plan is “a measured, balanced approach that will allow children to attend but provide important safety protocols like fewer children in the classroom, social distancing, face masks and more.”